gcaballero1/IGFollowRatioPipeline/README.md

 - `ig_counts_following_mobile.csv` — counts for all scanned users
 - `ig_negative_ratio_following_mobile.csv` — only negative-ratio accounts

-## FYI
+## If getting `None` results
 If you notice the code producing `None` results for profiles (username_234: followers=None, following=None), means your IP is throttled.
-Don't freak out, just means you need to wait for 30-60 mins but sometimes can be up to a few hours.
+Don't freak out!
+Just means you need to wait for 30-60 mins before starting the code again, but sometimes it can be up to a few hours wait.
 You can re-run to check if still happening but don't spam too much to prevent account getting resticted, hasn't happen to me yet... *knocks on wood*

 ## Tips to reduce `None` results
 - Use batches (`--max 150`) and longer delays (`--sleep 5–6s`).